Digital biquad filter: Conversion from analog to digital designs

+The coefficients for a digital biquad filter can then be derived from the analog filter design through bilinear transforms as:

+Bilinear transform examples

+Using the bilinear transform, coefficients for a 2nd order low pass filter digital biquad filter are:

 Quantizing noise

 When a sample of n bits is multiplied by a coefficient of m bits, the product has n+m bits.
 These products are typically accumulated in a DSP register, the addition of five products may need 3 overflow bits; this register is often large enough to hold n+m+3 bits.
 The z−1 is implemented by storing a value for one sample time; this storage register is usually n bits, the accumulator register is rounded to fit n bits, and this introduced quantizing noise.

 In the direct form 1 arrangement, there is a single quantizing/rounding function Q(z):

 In the direct form 2 arrangement, there also is a quantizing/rounding function for an intermediate value.
 In a cascade, the value may not need rounding between stages, but the final output may need rounding.

 Fixed point DSP usually prefers the non transposed forms and has an accumulator with a large number of bits, and is rounded when stored in main memory.
 Floating point DSP usually prefers the transposed form, each multiplication and potentially each addition are rounded; the additions are higher precision result, when both operands have similar magnitude.